nearprotocol/stakewars/README.md

 nearkat@nearkat ~ % cat ~/.near/betanet/validator_key.json |grep "public_key"
 cat: /Users/nearkat/.near/betanet/validator_key.json: No such file or directory
 ```
-In order to do generate one, the safest way is to reset your `.near` folder:
+To generate one, the safest way is to reset your `.near` folder:
 1. stop the node issuing the command `nearup stop`
 2. cleanup your `~/.near` directory
 3. restart the node with the command `nearup betanet`
 (remember to append `--nodocker` if you are not running the container)

+**HEADS UP:** deleting your `.near` folder will wipe any existing validator key.
+Therefore, any existing staking transaction will have to be re-issued with the new public key.

-The node will ask your *betanet* account ID again.
+Without any `.near` folder, `nearup` will ask your *betanet* account ID again.
 If successful, you should see a screen like this:
 ```
 Pull docker image nearprotocol/nearcore:beta
 Setting up network configuration.